Moonspine/faux-analog-clock/README.md

 This menu allows you to select between different clock face display modes.
 - "An" = Analog mode.
 This is the classic analog clock face, showing one LED for hours, one for minutes, and one for seconds.
 - "bn" = Binary mode.
 This mode displays H/M/S in binary.
 The LSb is at 12 o'clock, and the bits are displayed in clockwise order from there.
 The hours use 3 LEDs per bit (displaying a 4-bit number in total), and the minutes and seconds each use 10 LEDs per bit (displaying a 6-bit number).
+- "F1" = Fill mode 1.
+This mode fills the hour/minute/second rings as time progresses, clearing them at the turn of the minute/hour.
+- "F1" = Fill mode 2.
+This mode fills the hour/minute/second rings on even minutes/hours/AM (respectively), and empties the rings on odd mintes/hours/PM.
+- "In" = Inverted analog mode.
+This is the same as analog move, except that the LEDs are inverted.

 ## Utilities menu